vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/01-00-quick-start.rst

 This will generate a the documentation of the code in the ``docs`` directory.

-Opening `docs/index.html` to view the generated documentation:
+Open ``docs/index.html`` in a web browser to view the generated documentation:

 .. image:: assets/simon-says-home.png
    :alt: Simon Says Documentation Home